-- 3.D.4 For Emission Point AA-002, the permittee shall operate the boiler in accordance with the following requirements during periods of start-up and shutdown. - (a) All continuous monitoring systems (CMS) must be operated during start-up and shutdown. - (b) For start-up, the permittee must use one or a combination of the following clean fuels: natural gas; synthetic natural gas; propane; other "gas 1 fuels"; distillate oil; syngas; ultra-low sulfur diesel, fuel oil-soaked rags, kerosene, hydrogen, paper, cardboard, refinery gas; liquefied petroleum gas; clean dry biomass; and any fuels meeting the appropriate hydrogen chloride, mercury, and total suspended matter emission standards by fuel analysis. - (c) The permittee shall comply with one (1) of the following work practice standard options: - (1) If the permittee chooses to comply using definition (1) of "start-up" found in 40 CFR 63.7575 Subpart DDDDD (once firing a fuel that is not clean fuel), the permittee must vent emissions to the main stack(s) and engage all of the applicable control devices.
-Start-up ends when steam or heat is supplied for any purpose; or - (2) If the permittee chooses to comply using definition (2) of "start-up" (once feeding a fuel that is not a clean fuel), the permittee must vent emissions to the main stack(s) and engage all of the applicable control devices so as to comply with the emission limits within four (4) hours of the start of supplying useful thermal energy.
+- 3.D.2 For Emission Points AA-001 and AA-002, the permittee shall operate each boiler in accordance with the following requirements during periods of start-up and shutdown: - (a) All continuous monitoring systems (CMS) must be operated during start-up and shutdown. - (b) For start-up, the permittee must use one or a combination of the following clean fuels: natural gas; synthetic natural gas; propane; other "gas 1 fuels"; distillate oil; syngas; ultra-low sulfur diesel, fuel oil-soaked rags, kerosene, hydrogen, paper, cardboard, refinery gas; liquefied petroleum gas; clean dry biomass; and any fuels meeting the appropriate hydrogen chloride, mercury, and total suspended matter emission standards by fuel analysis. - (c) The permittee shall comply with one (1) of the following work practice standard options:

+- (1) If the permittee chooses to comply using definition (1) of "start-up" found in Subpart DDDDD (once firing a fuel that is not clean fuel), the permittee must vent emissions to the main stack(s) and engage all of the applicable control devices.
+Start-up ends when steam or heat is supplied for any purpose. - (2) If the permittee chooses to comply using definition (2) of "start-up" found in Subpart DDDDD (once feeding a fuel that is not a clean fuel), the permittee must vent emissions to the main stack and engage all of the applicable control devices so as to comply with the emission limits within four (4) hours of the start of supplying useful thermal energy.